erlang/otp/lib/ssh/doc/ssh_app.md

   - 4\.1. diffie-hellman-group-exchange-sha1

-  It is disabled by defaultas as it now is regarded insecure, but it can be enabled with the [preferred_algorithms](`t:ssh:preferred_algorithms_common_option/0`) or [modify_algorithms](`t:ssh:modify_algorithms_common_option/0`) options.
+  It is disabled by default as it now is regarded insecure, but it can be enabled with the [preferred_algorithms](`t:ssh:preferred_algorithms_common_option/0`) or [modify_algorithms](`t:ssh:modify_algorithms_common_option/0`) options.